n-raymond/retrogear/README.md

 * Install the last version of recalbox using the Pi0 image and setup the wifi connection using the emulation station configuration menu.

-* Ensure the wifi and ssh connections of the Rpi0W are enable by using the following command.
+* Ensure the wifi and ssh connections of the Rpi0W are enabled by using the following command.
 ```
 (ssh -q root@recalbox echo > /dev/null && echo "Connection OK") || echo "Connection Failed"
 ```

-* Run the following the `setup.sh` script to setup the system.
+* Run the `setup.sh` script to setup the system.
 ```
 ./setup.sh
 ```